Drakkar-Software/OctoBot-Blog/2022-08-trading-orders.md

 Stop orders are often used to limit losses or protect profits.
 They can also be used to entering or exit a trade.
 For example, if you wanted to buy a crypto at $50 but it is currently trading at $49, you could place a stop order at $50.
 If the crypto reaches $50, your order will be executed and you will buy the crypto at $50.
 Or, if you wanted to sell a crypto at $50 but it is currently trading at $51, you could place a stop order at $50.
 If the crypto reaches $50, your order will be executed and you will sell the crypto at $50.

 Remember, stop orders are not guaranteed to be executed at the specified price.
 This is because once the stop price is reached, there may not be enough buyers or sellers.
+Regular stop orders are executed at the best available price at the time of their trigger.
+Stop loss limit orders can be used to create a limit order when the stop order is trigger and avoid this risk.
+However since those are creating a limit order, if the price of the limit order is not met, you will end up with an unfilled open limit order.

 # Take profit order, cash out before it's too late